sl-solution/InMemoryDatasets.jl/docs/src/man/joins.md

 To change inequalities to strict inequality the `strict_inequality` keyword argument must be set to `true` for one or both sides, e.g. `strict_inequality = true`(both side), `strict_inequality = [false, true]`(only one side).

+`innerjoin` supports `method = :hash` for all key columns which are not used for inequality like join.

 ### Examples

 ```jldoctest